Last Updated on 2025/04/05 Scaling Stateless Components

 5 Conclusion

-You have now deployed an scalable stateless service.
-If you would like to experiment with generating different load for the service, please read through the k6 documentation at https://k6.io/docs/.
+You have now deployed a scalable stateless service.
+You should experiment with generating different loads for the service, please read through the k6 documentation5.

 References